awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-custom-vocabulary.md

 # Using a text file to create a medical custom vocabulary<a name="create-med-custom-vocabulary"></a>

 To create a custom vocabulary, you must have prepared a text file that contains a collection a words or phrases\.
 Amazon Transcribe Medical uses this text file to create a custom vocabulary that you can use to improve the transcription accuracy of those words or phrases\.
-You can create a custom vocabulary using the [ CreateMedicalVocabulary ](API_CreateMedicalVocabulary.md) API or the Amazon Transcribe Medical console\.
+You can create a custom vocabulary using the [CreateMedicalVocabulary](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_CreateMedicalVocabulary.html) API or the Amazon Transcribe Medical console\.

-## Console<a name="create-med-custom-vocab-console"></a>
+## AWS Management Console<a name="create-med-custom-vocab-console"></a>

-**To create a custom vocabulary \(console\)**

-To use the console to create a custom vocabulary, you provide the Amazon S3 URI of the text file containing your words or phrases\.
+To use the AWS Management Console to create a custom vocabulary, you provide the Amazon S3 URI of the text file containing your words or phrases\.

-1. Sign in to AWS Management Console and open the Amazon Transcribe Medical console at [Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Custom vocabulary**\.